oracle/bots-node-sdk/MESSAGE_MODEL.md

 ### Creating an Attachment Message <a name="attachmentMessage">

-We use the [attachmentConversationMessage](https://oracle.github.io/bots-node-sdk/MessageModel.html#.attachmentConversationMessage) function to create an attachment message.
+You use the [`attachmentConversationMessage`](https://oracle.github.io/bots-node-sdk/MessageModel.html#.attachmentConversationMessage) function to create an attachment message.

 ```javascript
   const messageModel = context.getMessageModel();